XedaHQ/xeda/README.md

-# XEDA: Simplified X-target X-tool X-HDL Simulation and Synthesis Framework
+# XEDA: X-target X-tool X-HDL Electronic Design Automation

 A simuplified automation for simulation and synthesis of hardware designs.
 Simplifying use of commercial and open-source EDA tools, targeting FPGA devices and ASIC fabrication.